f5devcentral/f5-ast-labs/docs/class1/module2/lab2.rst

     .. note:: Default device settings can be overridden by individual device configurations in the ``config/bigip_receivers.yaml`` file.

-    As mentioned in Step 4, we need to add a new BIG-IP instance for data scraping: ``East Region - bigip-01``.
+    As mentioned in Step 4, we need to add a new BIG-IP instance for data scraping: ``West Region - bigip-01``.

 #.
 First, inspect the ``config/bigip_receivers.yaml`` file with the following command: